top of page

 • When we were in Trinidad all UPS packages went to Swissport because they did not have a Trinidadian brokerage department.
 As a result we avoided using UPS as our courier.

-Chaguaramas Customs Office
+Visiting the Chaguaramas Customs Office

-Some packages you need to clear at the airport and bring there yourself while others are delivered directly there by the courier.
+All airmail packages eventually pass through the Chaguaramas Customs Office.
+Some you need to clear at the airport and bring there yourself, while others are delivered directly there by the courier.
 In general this is dependent on whether the courier has their own customs broker.
 When we were in Trinidad, DHL and FedEx packages went directly to the Chaguaramas Office.

 • When you go into Chaguaramas Customs Office the dress code isn't as strict as the airport warehouses; we've never had a problem with sandals or neat shorts and t-shirts.